Bits ‘n’ Pieces

-Imagine I give three people a pill and ask them how they feel.
+Imagine I gave three people a pill and asked them how they feel.
 Let’s say by coincidence all three of them have good days at work.
-I could claim “this pill makes you have a good day at work!”
-Or if, by a different coincidence all three people happened to sneeze a lot, I could claim “this pill makes you sneeze”.
+I could then claim “this pill makes you have a good day at work” Or if, by a different coincidence all three people happened to sneeze a lot, I could claim “this pill makes you sneeze”.

-Bohannan also decided to break with scientific protocol and went straight to the media with his claim rather than getting other scientists to peer review the article first.
-A lot of reporters seized on the story because it sounded amazing however, and the study exploded.
+Bohannan also decided to break with scientific protocol and went straight to the media with his claim, rather than getting other scientists to peer review the article first.
+A lot of reporters seized on the story because it sounded amazing and the study exploded.

 Does Chocolate Cause Bad Skin?

 No. This one’s a very popular factoid but it seems to be completely untrue.
 Many studies have been conducted on the impact of chocolate on human skin and none have found a link.
 If you have a sudden rash on your skin, there are lots of things which could be causing it, but it's not chocolate.
-I do have my own idea how this myth arose though.
+My guess is that there's something a lot less dramatic going on.

 And finally...is chocolate an aphrodisiac?

 No. Chocolate contains small amounts of tryptophan which the body can turn into serotonin, a chemical often produced when people fall in love.
-The claim therefore runs that consuming large amounts of chocolate causes amorous feelings.
+The claim runs that consuming large amounts of chocolate therefore causes amorous feelings.
 But the amounts contained in a bar are vanishingly small; far less than in a leg of turkey or a glass of milk which are not usually associated with hanky-panky behaviour.
-My guess is that chocolate simply tastes nice so people give it to loved ones on special occasions (eg Valentine’s day) when amorous feelings are already on the table.
+I suspect chocolate simply tastes nice so people give it to loved ones on special occasions (eg Valentine’s day) when amorous feelings are already on the table.

 Happy Easter Folks!